KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 To **Aion**.
 And beyond that—
 to **Zenon**:
-the **unknowable source**,
+the **unknowable trans-structural ground**,
-where neither unity nor potential yet apply.
+beyond unity, potential, and emanation.
 Not **origin**,
-but the **trans-structural ground that makes origin possible**.
+but that by which origin becomes conceivable.

 This is not a **final answer**.
 It is a **living system**—